ArdaxHz/mupl/readme.md

 ## Usage
+Download the [latest version](https://github.com/ArdaxHz/mupl/releases/latest) (the source code zip) from the releases page, unzip the file into a folder and open a terminal in that location.

-In a terminal (bash, powershell, cmd) type `python mupl.py` to run the uploader.
+In the terminal (bash, powershell, cmd) type `python mupl.py` to run the uploader.
-Command `python` for windows and `python3` for mac and linux.
+Ensure you have Python 3.9+ installed, use `python` for windows and `python3` for mac and linux.

 ### Command Line Arguments
 There are command line arguments that can be added after the main command to change the behaviour of the program, for example: `python mupl.py -u`.